I do receive a small commission as an affliliate if you purchase from one of these links.

 Strengthening

-A strong core=a strong back.
+A strong back=a strong core and a pull up bar is a simple solution with a lot of results.
 Really push my female clients as well to work up to a pull up--just purchase an assist band (listed below).
 Also great if you have back pain for the traction.
 Also amazing if you type all day to get the stretch through your arms and shoulders.
 For a minimal amount of money, brings a lot to the table.

-You can also use these for resistance training beyond just tying them to a pull up bar.
+You can also use these pull up assist bands for resistance training beyond just tying them to a pull up bar.
 Scroll down and look for coupon codes, they often have deals if you buy more than one at a time.
+AND as I look this up, this contraption would be more cost-effective and solve some of the issues with the assist bands wanting you pull your body forward as you pull up.
+That said, the first product can be multi-purposed to more strength-training activities.

-You can buy a set of these, but I find that most people only need the light to extra light.
+You can buy a set of these thera loops, but I find that most people only need the light to extra light.
 Great for hip and pelvic floor work as well as combining with weights in shoulder work--it will force you to access the smaller muscles in your shoulders and upper back.
+Has been harder in the last few years to find these in consistent stock on Amazon.
+Really like this particular brand as it is the perfect width.
+Too big of a loop doesn't give you good feedback for resistance and I've seen a lot of this kind of thing in 15 years of practice.

-Yes, you have to pay for shipping here, which is annoying.
-I've tried for years to find a cheaper replacement, but this is really a great prop for pelvic floor work if your pelvic floor is loose.
+Yes, you have to pay for shipping here, but this little ball is really the perfect prop for pelvic floor work if your pelvic floor is loose.
 Place it right up at the base of your torso during exercises to trigger those muscles to lift.
 Also like putting it between ankles for calf raises to get smaller muscles working there and to encourage ankle stability.

-Having one of these is a must for core and inner thigh (read: pelvic floor) strengthening.
+Having one of these 8" Pilates balls is a must for core and inner thigh (read: pelvic floor) strengthening.
 Also great to use your stretching your back and releasing your diaphragm.
+They are not all created equal.
+Spending mid->high range will save you frustration later when you lay on it and it keeps its shape.

 Self-Massage/Tissue Release

-If you can afford it, purchase this one over the cheaper one below.
-It has 2 attachments that make it more versatile.
+I'm kind of ambivalent about which of these massage guns someone buys and more particular that there is an option of attachments.
 I love the soft, rotund disc for going over bones and sensitive areas.
 The pointy attachment is great for getting at muscle attachment sites.
 Plus, it has setting that are vibrational then percussive, meaning you have more control over what works best for a particular area.
+I DO NOT think one needs to spend more than about $125 for anything like this unless you're a pro/semi pro athlete with a lot of muscle mass.

 Bascially shrink wrap your calves or forearms (or anywhere, really) and squeeze over the top.
-I love combining this with the DCT Proflex calf stretcher listed above.
-Wrap the calf & then stretch with the boot for a turbo calf release.
+I love combining this with calf stretches.
+Wrap the calf & then stretch for a turbo calf release.
+I only ever use the black as it's easier to create more torque.

 Books